home-assistant/home-assistant.io/source/_components/manual.markdown

 ## {% linkable_title State machine %}

-The state machine of the manual alarm component is complex but powerful.
+The state machine of the manual alarm integration is complex but powerful.
 The transitions are timed according to three values, **delay_time**, **pending_time** and **trigger_time**.
 The values in turn can come from the default configuration variable or from a state-specific override.